MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 In order to enable the AD FS servers to communicate with the Azure Multi-Factor Auth Client, you need to add the credentials to the Service Principal for the Azure Multi-Factor Auth Client.
 The certificates generated using the `New-AdfsAzureMFaTenantCertificate` cmdlet will serve as these credentials.
 Do the following using PowerShell to add the new credentials to the Azure Multi-Factor Auth Client Service Principal.

 > [!NOTE]
 > In order to complete this step you need to connect to your instance of Azure AD with PowerShell using `Connect-MsolService`.
-These steps assume you have already connected via PowerShell.
+These steps assume you've already connected via PowerShell.
 For information see [`Connect-MsolService`.](/previous-versions/azure/dn194123(v=azure.100))

 **Set the certificate as the new credential against the Azure Multi-Factor Auth Client**